-Although we have empirically verified both the \textit{learning divide} and the \textit{utility divide}, it remains unclear how these disparities influence individuals' lifetime usage and welfare dynamics—another form of \textit{outcome divides}.
+Although we have empirically validated both the \textit{learning divide} and the \textit{utility divide}, it remains unclear how these disparities influence individuals' lifetime usage and welfare dynamics, another form of \textit{outcome divides}.
 The \textit{utility divide} is, by definition, straightforward to interpret since it directly measures the utility gain per usage.
 However, the impact of the \textit{learning divide} is less evident, as it requires translating differences in learning speed into variations in adoption dynamics.
-Furthermore, it remains unclear how effective counterfactual policies, such as training programs, might be in influencing these outcome divides through the learning process.
-Addressing this gap also aligns with the call for actionable insights in the digital divide literature \citep{wang2024artificial, wei2011conceptualizing}.
+Furthermore, it remains unclear how effective counterfactual policies might be in influencing these outcome divides through the learning process.
+Addressing this gap also aligns with the call for actionable insights in the literature on digital divide \citep{wang2024artificial, wei2011conceptualizing}.
 Therefore, we propose our final research question:

 \textit{RQ3: How does the learning divide affect the outcome divide, and how to mitigate this outcome disparity?}